 From the dream to reality

 This list shows the companies you would like to work with.
 They clearly identify the potential of these customers, who they are working with at the moment, and under which conditions it is possible to acquire these customers.

-Do not put this list in a drawer with the inscription "dream", but discuss it with your colleagues in the office.
+Do not put this list in a drawer with the words "dream", but discuss it with your colleagues in the office.
 Regularly: once a month or once a quarter.